Fast Five: Filming

+Visual effects and animation

+The Moving Picture Company (MPC) provided the visual effects for the film in Vancouver, British Columbia.
+Guillaume Rocheron was the visual effects supervisor, and Dawn Brooks MacLeod was the visual effects producer.
+The studio completed around 240 shots for the film's high-speed train heist sequence, which included "a CG train, bridge and canyon, digital fire and destruction shots and Paul Walker and Vin Diesel digi doubles."
+The bridge and canyon were animated with computer animation, with the canyon also being created as 2.5D matte paintings, with the team using guide photo references of the Marble Canyon in Arizona.
+The effects department also created high resolution volumetric dust that "would cut back to back with practical shots as well as complex digital fire and destruction effects for when the truck crashes into the bridge and tumbles behind the car, forcing our heroes to jump into the canyon."
+MPC's Nuke 3D pipeline was put at full use to create animated background stitches that were used to "add in the desert environment on the green-screen shots."
+Pixomondo also provided the visual effects for the film in Los Angeles, California; Rainer Gombos was the visual effects supervisor, and Sophie Leclerc was the visual effects producer.

 Vehicle stunts

 The climactic vault heist required four weeks of preparation with every scene and camera angle determined in advance.
-The filmmakers hired stunt director Spiro Razatos and stunt coordinator Jack Gill to direct the second-unit action filming.
+The filmmakers hired stuntmen Spiro Razatos and Jack Gill to direct the second-unit action filming and serve as stunt coordinator respectively.
 The pair initially began research for the stunt by testing the capabilities of the prop vaults and the Dodge Chargers driven by Diesel and Walker.
 Filmed on the streets of Hato Rey, the chaotic scene demanded specific timing that had to be synchronized with the various character interactions also occurring during the scene.
 Razatos chose to use a series of camera cars including a crane-mounted camera atop a Porsche Cayenne, which allowed him to film from a variety of angles and heights while the vehicles were in motion, and a Subaru Impreza with a steel cage built around it that allowed for tracking shots.
 The Subaru's driver Allen Padelford would occasionally accidentally collide with the vault, creating a shower of sparks that inadvertently became useful footage.
 Padelford also developed a top-mount dual-drive system for the Chargers that allowed a stunt driver to control the vehicle from the roof, while the actor focused on their performance inside the car.